 For example, assume that the current output voltage range is LOW, a new state is desired with output voltage range HIGH, and amplify 220 Volt.
 If the commands are sent, data out of range error will be produced.
-Reversing the order, or sending the commands in one program message can avoid such kind of error.
-For the above example, the program message
+Such kind of error can be avoided by reversing the order, or sending the commands in one program message.
+For the above example, the program message can be sent without error.

-VOLTage : AC 220<PMT>
+VOLTage : AC 220<PMT> VOLTage : RANGe HIGH<PMT>

-VOLTage: RANGe HIGH<PMT>

-VOLTage: AC 220; VOLTage: RANGe HIGH<PMT>
+VOLTage : AC 220 ; VOLTage : RANGe HIGH<PMT>